Tyler-Washington888/Scarce-Coin-Curator-/README.md

-# Scarce-Coin-Curator
+# Scarce-Coin-Curations
 ## Project Description

 This app will provide digital asset investors with a focused list of cryto curriencies whose circulatiing supply is less than 100 million.

 ## API Sample
- For this project I will use Coin Market Cap's API which is broken down into endpoint categories.
-I will specifically utilize the /cryptocurrency/* endpoint to access information around cryptocurrencies such as ordered lists and volume data.
+ For this project I will utilize Coin Market Cap's API and, more specifically, their cryptocurrency/* endpoint to access information around cryptocurrencies such as ordered lists and volume data.

-Data Snippet
+Bitcoin example
 ```
 {
       "id": 1,